Libensemble/libensemble/docs/data_structures/sim_specs.rst

-.. _datastruct-sim-specs:

-.. .. autopydantic_model:: SimSpecs
-..   :model-show-json: False
-..   :members:

 sim_specs
 =========

+.. _datastruct-sim-specs:

+.. autopydantic_model:: libensemble.specs.SimSpecs
+  :model-show-json: False
+  :members:

 Used to specify the simulation function, its inputs and outputs, and user data::

     sim_specs: [dict]: